German DepartmentIn the Department of German and Russian

 Majors in German studies are encouraged to study their entire junior year in a German-speaking country; majors and minors are expected to spend at least one semester abroad.
-Study-abroad options include approved programs in Berlin, Munich, Freiburg, Regensburg, Tübingen, Salzburg, and Vienna.
+Study-abroad options include approved programs in Berlin, Munich, Freiburg, Tübingen, Salzburg, and Vienna.
 The German faculty welcomes inquiries from students regarding the different programs and the one-semester and full-year options.

 The major in German studies and the German minor provide excellent preparation for students who wish to pursue German-related grant opportunities, employment in international companies and organizations, or careers in government or academics.

 Requirements for the Major in German Studies

 The major in German studies requires 10 semester courses: six courses taught in German numbered above 127 including a 200-, a 300-, and a 400-level course and four additional courses chosen from the German curriculum, taken abroad, or chosen from courses with a substantial German component in departments such as Art, Government, History, Music, and Philosophy.
 Once declared, all majors must take at least one course in the German program each semester they are on campus until graduation.

 Requirements for the German Minor

-The minor in German requires five courses in the German program numbered above 126 including a 200- and a 300-level course.
+The minor in German requires six courses in the German program beginning with German 126, including a 200- and a 300-level course.
 Students who enter the program at the intermediate or advanced level should consult with their advisor in German regarding course selection.

 The following statements also apply: